 We were so fortunate to have had minimal rain during the four days we spend in Ha Giang but we did experience mist fog and dew in the air with road conditions less than ideal.

 The most important thing is to pack for all weather conditions.
 Some days are hot- you’ll need suncream.
 Other days are freezing; you’ll want thick gloves and a coat to keep warm.
-Pack plenty of waterproof clothing- disposable coats and leg covers can be brought in many shops in the town of Ha Giang before you set off.
+Pack plenty of waterproof clothing- disposable coats and leg covers can be brought from many shops in the town of Ha Giang before you set off.

-Which Month is Best to do the Ha Giang Loop?
+Which Month is Best to Do the Ha Giang Loop?

 The weather in the Ha Giang Region is totally unpredictable.
 It’s a rural mountain range and each month offers something different.
 Try to avoid the months of May June, July, August and September- if you can.
 This is the ‘Rainy Season’ when floods or landslides are more common.